oplS17projects/Simple-Gomoku/README.md

 ### Ruowei Zhang @rz999
 - [x] GUI/base Create the frame, draw the board on canvas, draw the stones using icon, create all buttons.
 - [x] Implemented Mode option and NewGame buttons, have call-back functions done, and control the game.
 Any other frame work.
 - [x] Use GUI mouseevent highlight the block while mouse-move, draw the stone while mouse-click (use count to control the color, make it with black and white alternately).
+Refresh the canvas.
 - [x] Make connection with Xiaoling’s classes and goal test.
 Add PVE mode mouse-events.
 - [x] Show the winning figure and freeze the canvas while one side wins.
 Finish PVP mode.